longbow122/Homeroom/DEVLOG.md

 # First Iteration - Initial Development
 This document will entail the development log for ‘Homeroom’.
 If any challenges are encountered, the solutions will also be documented.
 Documentation will be done every day that some form of relevant progress has been made.

+This main section of the devlog details the main development process for 'Homeroom'.

 ### 19/01/2022 - Wednesday
 Some progress was made.
 Main documentation for ‘Homeroom’ was done through the use of a GitHub repository.
 Main wiki for a user manual will be held there as will the software licensing.
 GitHub repository will also be used to store source code (obviously!) for ‘Homeroom’.
 A Trello board will serve as the main form of task tracking and should ensure I see what needs to be done first and soonest.
 Only thing I need to be aware of is falling behind on that and accidentally missing deadlines.